‘Feud’ Star Catherine Zeta-Jones Shares Her Record-Breaking Oscar Cleavage

 “They go to summer camp every year—they do like three musicals and straight plays—and they love it.”

 When Catherine was cast to play Feud‘s Olivia de Havilland, she went directly to an invaluable source, asking her father-in-law about classic Hollywood and what it was like to work with Bette Davis and Joan Crawford.
 Kirk told Catherine that Bette “was a real broad” who “didn’t give a hoot what people thought,” adding that Joan was crazy.
-To be more precise, the eldest Douglas described Crawford as being “f—ing out of her mind.”
+To be more precise, the eldest Douglas described Crawford as being “f***ing out of her mind.”

 Ms. Zeta-Jones suggests the two rivals should be cut some slack, as history remembers them, because things were much harsher for women in Hollywood of that era.